The Helbing Mentorship Program

 ATCA is committed to encouraging and developing new talent, promoting diversity among theater writers, and working to make arts journalism a more progressive and inclusive profession.

 The Helbing Mentorship Program has been designed to promote and amplify the voices of young LGBTQIA+ arts writers through scholarship, mentorship, and professional development.
 The Program, established in 2021, is a year-long mentorship to support the work of a theater writer.
-The program has been funded by ATCA members and others who seek to honor the memory of ATCA member and LGBTQIA+ pioneer Terry Helbing (1951-1994) who was a theater critic, editor, and co-founder of the Meridian Gay Theatre Production Company.
-ATCA members will work with the selected program participants to develop their critical work in a variety of established and emerging media — from print to on-line, from radio to podcast.
-ATCA will work with recipients to locate publication outlets for their products crafted during the mentorship year.
+The program has been funded by ATCA members and others who seek to honor the memory of ATCA member and LGBTQIA+ pioneer Terry Helbing (1951-1994), a theater critic, editor, and co-founder of the Meridian Gay Theatre Production Company.

-Applications for the 2022-2023 Helbing Mentorship Program [now closed] began by completing a Google form requesting information and samples of writing and other information such as optional letters of recommendation.
+Applications for the 2024 Helbing Mentorship Program begin by completing this Google form that requests samples of writing and other information, and optional letters of recommendation.
 All applications are reviewed by the Helbing committee.
-The 2022 application period ran from January 15, 2022 at noon EST through April 30, 2022 at midnight EST. All applicants and the fellow were notified of the selection decision by August 1, 2022.
-The program 2022-2023 season started September 1, 2022.
-Announcements for the second Helbing program season application process will be made at a future date.
+The 2024 application period runs from September 1, 2023 through December 1, 2023 at midnight EST. Applicants will be notified of the decision by December 15, 2023.

 Christopher Byrne, Chair